chameleon-hpc/samoa-chameleon/README.md

 # change to the scripts directoy
 cd scripts/claix

-# specify the paths to the Sam(oa)² and ASAGI main directory
+# specify the paths to the Sam(oa)² repository and ASAGI installation directory
 export SAMOA_DIR=/path/to/samoa
 export ASAGI_DIR=/path/to/ASAGI